jamakassi-wejxKZ-9IZg-unsplash

 8. Never say no to a gig

 Don’t be afraid to sign up for events and side jobs.
-Of course, be considerate of your time and be realistic about how much time you can dedicate to a literal gig or freelance, but never turn down opportunities you can get easily.
-It is the best way to gain experience, polish your skills, and meet the right people.
+Of course, be considerate of your time and realistic about how much time you can dedicate to a literal gig or freelance work, but never turn down readily available opportunities.
+It is the best way to gain experience, refine your skills, and connect with the right people.
 As a bonus, you get to have some money from it.

 It is especially true for writers who want to be journalists or independent critics.
 Pick up tasks that you can manage and develop in the niche you love.